LabBench-Society/LabBench.Documentation/content/en/docs/scripting/instruments/_index.md

 ---
-title: Devices
+title: Instruments
-description: Information on how call python code from LabBench protocols.
+description: Information on how to use LabBench Instruments from python scripts.
 weight: 20
 ---